-MKT 123 Fundamentals of Selling 3 0 0 3 Duananiisitaa Mana
+MKT 123 Fundamentals of Selling 3 0 0 3

+Prerequisites: None

+Corequisites: None

-This course is designed to emphasize the necessity of selling skills in a modern business environment.
-Emphasis is placed on sales techniques involved in various types of selling situations.
-Upon completion, students should be able to demonstrate an understanding of the techniques covered.
+This course is des gned to emphasize the necessity of sellin g skills in a m nodern busin iess environme ent.

+Emphasis is placed d on sales techniques involved in various ty /pes of selling g situations.
+Upon completi on,

+students should be able to demonstrate an understanding of the techniques covered.

 MKT 220 Advertising and Sales Promotion 3 0 0 3

+Prerequisites: None

+Corequisites: None

 This course covers the elements of advertising and sales promotion in the business environment.
-Topics include advertising and sales promotion appeals, selection of media, use of advertising and sales promotion as a marketing tool, and means of testing effectiveness.
-Upon completion, students should be able to demonstrate an understanding of the concepts covered through application.
+Topics include advertising and sales promotion appeals, selection of media, use of advertising and sales